hashicorp/terraform-provider-azurerm/website/docs/d/function_app.html.markdown

 * `site_credential` - A `site_credential` block as defined below, which contains the site-level credentials used to publish to this App Service.

-`client_cert_enabled` - Is the Function App client certificates enabled for incoming requests?
+* `client_cert_mode` - The mode of the Function App's client certificates requirement for incoming requests.

 * `os_type` - A string indicating the Operating System type for this function app.